Complaints About Discrimination

 Human Rights Commission Complaints – Step-by-step instructions

-The Office for Civil Rights (OCR) at the United States Department of Agriculture (USDA) enforces civil rights laws for federally-funded programs, and prohibits discrimination in public schools on the basis of race, color, national origin, sex, disability, and age.
-File complaints with OCR within 180 calendar days (6 months) of the date of the alleged discrimination.
+The Office for Civil Rights at the U.S. Department of Agriculture (USDA) enforces civil rights laws for federally-funded programs, and prohibits discrimination in public schools on the basis of race, color, national origin, sex, disability, and age.
+File complaints with the USDA within 180 calendar days (6 months) of the date of the alleged discrimination.

 USDA Office of the Assistant Secretary for Civil Rights Program Discrimination Complaint Form

-School districts must adopt and implement complaint and appeal procedures to investigate and resolve allegations of unlawful discrimination.
+School districts and charter schools must adopt and implement complaint and appeal procedures to investigate and resolve allegations of unlawful discrimination.
 These procedures must also address complaints of discriminatory harassment.

 Complaint and appeal procedures must include the following steps: